 Regardless of your activity, one of the most reliable and accurate ways to determine metabolic energy expenditure is to use a power meter.

 You can usually attach the sensor to your bike’s crank arm, pedal, rear hub, or crank spindle.
-In addition to the overall distance traveled, this setup directly measures your force generated to propel the bike forward.
+In addition to the overall distance traveled, this setup directly measures the force you generate to propel the bike forward.

-By giving Strava this fine-tuned data coming straight from a sensor built specifically to measure your cycling efforts, you’re guaranteed a much more accurate estimation of calories burned.
+By giving Strava this fine-tuned data straight from a sensor built specifically to measure your cycling efforts, you’re guaranteed a much more accurate estimation of burned calories.

 Does Strava’s calorie information sync to other connected health and fitness apps?